geobtaa/metadata/docs/recipes/R-02_socrata.md

 1. Review the previous upload.
 Check the Date Accessioned field of the last harvest and copy it.
 2. Upload the new CSV file.
 This will overwrite the Date Accessioned value for any items that were already present.
 3. Use the old Date Accessioned value to search for the previous harvest date.
-This example uses 2023-03-07: (https://geomg.lib.umn.edu/documents?f%5Bb1g_dct_accrualMethod_s%5D%5B%5D=ArcGIS+Hub&q=%222023-03-07%22&rows=20&sort=score+desc)
 4. Unpublish the ones that have the old date in the Date Accessioned field 5.
 Record this number in the GitHub issue for the scan under Number Deleted
 6. Look for records in the uploaded batch that are still "Draft" - these are new records.
 7. Publish them and record this number in the GitHub issue under Number Added